 4. Give us a long-lasting puzzle

-I’ve got lots of beagle friends that have successfully negotiated with their humans and live a quiet and happy life without barking or howling too much.
+I know several beagle friends who have successfully negotiated a peaceful coexistence with their humans, leading a happy life without excessive barking or howling.

-Hope you enjoyed this frank interview, I do try to speak the truth on behalf of all beagles around the world!
+Anyhow, I hope you found this honest interview insightful, I do try to represent the voice of all beagles around the world!

 Until next time, The Barmy Beagle